Joseph E-Shine Mizrachi: Pangea Europeean tour

 Acollective's success in 2014 led to two additional tours in 2015.
 The winter tour brought E-Shine to the United Islands Festival in Prague once again.
 The summer tour included Glastonbury, The Great Escape Festival in Brighton, U.K, the London Calling (festival), and the Festival Mundial in the Netherlands, the Primavera Sound Festival in Spain, the 2000 Trees Festival in the U.K, the Pohoda (music festival) in Slovakia, the Serengeti Festival, Lott-Festival, Trebur Festival, Taubertal Festival and Open Flair Festival in Germany, the Poolbar Festival in Austria.

-The End of an Era – New Summits
+New album with Hadag Nahash

 E-Shine's success continued in 2015 with Hadag Nahash as well, during the recording of a live album of the band together with the Israeli Opera Philharmonic, which was released in March of that year.
 Late 2015 also marked the end of an era for E-Shine.
-After performing with Acollective as the main act for the Israeli Piano Festival, and a successful 1o-days tour in India, in which they played in the known NH7 Weekender Festival, E-Shine announced he was leaving the band.
+After performing with Acollective as the main act for the Israeli Piano Festival and a successful 10-day tour in India, in which they played in the known NH7 Weekender Festival, E-Shine announced he was leaving the band.
 After leaving Acollective, E-Shine continued to collaborate with Hadag Nahash and was credited for strings arrangements and guitars for the band's ninth album, Shutafim Ba'am (Hebrew for "Partners in the Nation").